scorbo2/musicplayer/docs/developer_extensions.md

 ## How are extensions loaded?

-The system property `ca.corbett.musicplayer.extensions.dir` is checked on startup to see if it specifies a readable directory.
+The system property `EXTENSIONS_DIR` is checked on startup to see if it specifies a readable directory.
 If so, that directory is scanned for compatible jar files.
 Any that are found are loaded as viable extensions.